aimeos/upscheme/README.md

 ```

 * @param array&#124;string `$name` Name of the foreign key constraint or constraints
-* @return TRUE if the foreign key constraints exists, FALSE if not
+* @return bool TRUE if the foreign key constraints exists, FALSE if not

 **Examples:**